gsbrodal/gsbrodal.github.io/ipsa/handins.md

 The weekly handins are stated together with the ordinary exercises on the [Exercises](exercises) page.
 Both the weekly handins and the final project can be done in groups of up to three persons.

 The weekly handins and the final project can be handed in under **Course Tools > Assignments** on the Brightspace course page on [brightspace.au.dk](https://brightspace.au.dk/).
-Before you can hand in your assignments on the page you need to get your handin group register in Brightspace.
-Please ask your TA to register your group well ahead of time before your handin.
+Before you can hand in your assignments on the page you need to get your handin group registered in Brightspace.
+Please ask your TA to register your group well ahead of time before your hand in.

 _The first lines of each handin must contain the study ids and full names of all group members who contributed to the handin._